abhixw/abhixw/README.md

 AI-focused developer specializing in Generative AI systems, LLM orchestration, and backend engineering.

-Experienced in building RAG pipelines, adaptive AI workflows, and scalable REST APIs using FastAPI and Django.
+Experienced in building RAG pipelines, adaptive AI workflows, and scalable REST APIs using FastAPI.
 Strong foundation in data structures, algorithms, and system-level thinking.

 Passionate about leveraging cutting-edge AI technologies to build intelligent systems that solve real-world problems.
 Currently focused on GenAI systems, LLM applications, and modern backend architectures.